THE MESSAGE OF THE PSALTER

 Or is there more to it than anyone ever guessed?

-This evergreen classic proposed, in 1997, a messianic metanarrative in the Psalms.
-Someone arranged the Psalms to outline a programme of future events, like in Zechariah 9-14.
+This evergreen classic established, in 1997, the case for a messianic metanarrative in the Psalms.
+Someone arranged the Psalms to outline a programme of future events, like that of Zechariah 9-14.

-A bridegroom-Messiah gathers exiled Israel.
+A bridegroom-Messiah king comes to gather scattered Israel.
 He sets up a kingdom, but dies a violent death.
-Israel are scattered in the wilderness of the nations.
+Then Israel are scattered in the wilderness of the nations.
 Then they are gathered again in troublous times.
 Finally, they are rescued by a king from the heavens.
-He sets his throne on Zion and receives the tribute of the nations.
-Read all about The Secret of the Psalms!
+He sets his throne on Zion, brings peace and prosperity to the earth, and receives the tribute of the nations.
+Read all about the the Message of the Psalter.

 160,000 words